 10) Homemade Playdough Making – What kid can’t go through tubs and tubs of Play Doh?
 The real stuff can get expensive and the generic kind dries out way too fast, so I prefer to make my own.
 The batch I made about 4 months ago has been used many times and is still going strong!
 I used this recipe from Pinterest.
-I didn’t have any baby food containers, so I bought some mini round plastic Glad food storage containers (they were approximately $2.50 for 8 containers at Target).
+I didn’t have any baby food containers, so I bought some mini round plastic Glad food storage containers.
 This recipe makes so much there will be plenty for each kid to take home at least a couple of containers.
 Just scale the recipe up for more kids or make several colors like we did.
 Instead of every mom bringing her own containers, just get each mom to pitch in a couple dollars to cover the cost.

 Are Themed Playdates Really Necessary?
 What About the Cost?

 As you can probably guess, the kids sometimes don’t even care about the playdate’s theme.
 They usually just want to see one another and scope out the hosting kid’s toys. :) But moms really dig the themes, and I like hosting playdates this way when I can because it virtually guarantees a larger turnout.